Advaith-S2/voice-context/README.md

 4. Click **Load Unpacked**.
 5. Select the folder where you cloned this repo.
 6. Pin the extension and add your Gemini API Key in the settings!

-## 🛡️ License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----
-*Built with ❤️ for the Hackathon*